 Total Body Split

-This one isn’t so much splitting up the muscles worked, as it’s working every muscle group during your workout.
-However, you may choose to do a bigger lift for a body part in one workout and a smaller one in the next workout.
-For example, maybe you have squat one day and then do a lunge the next day so that you are hitting the quads effectively, but not doing such a big lift each workout.
+This one isn’t so much splitting up the muscles worked, as it’s working every muscle group during your workout but with different exercises each workout.
+You might choose to do a bigger lift for a body part in one workout and a smaller one in the next workout.
+For example, maybe you have squat one day and then do a lunge the next day so that you are hitting the quads effectively, but not doing such a heavy lift each workout.

 Upper Body/Lower Body Split